DaanKivits/MSc_thesis/CreateEmissionFiles/FLEXPART/README.txt

 # Daan Kivits, 2023

-The FLEXPART folder contains the scripts we used to transform the CTE-HR fluxes to the FLEXPART spatial grid.
+The FLEXPART directory contains the scripts we used to transform the CTE-HR fluxes to the FLEXPART spatial grid.

 Here is a short explanation of the functionality of the scripts included in this directory: